nullenc0de/ai-trading-assistant/README.md

 - Update documentation as needed
 - Maintain type hints and docstrings

-## License

-This project is licensed under the Commercial License - see the [LICENSE](LICENSE) file for details.

 ### Commercial Use

 This software is protected by copyright and cannot be used for commercial purposes without explicit permission.